 Theobald or Tedbaldus (d.
 1161), was Archbishop of Canterbury and came of a Norman family of knightly rank who settled near Thierceville, in the neighbourhood of Bec Hellouin.
 "He became a monk of Bec between 1093 and 1124, was made prior in 1127, and elected abbot in 1137.
 The see of Canterbury having been vacant since the death of William of Corbeil in 1136, the prior of Christ Church and a deputation of monks were summoned before King Stephen and the legate Alberic, and on 24 Dec.
 1138 elected Theobald archbishop. "

-Important Dates for the Dewalt family
+Early History of the Dewalt family

 This web page shows only a small excerpt of our Dewalt research.
 Another 85 words (6 lines of text) covering the years 1199, 1601, 1688, 1744 and 1760 are included under the topic Early Dewalt History in all our PDF Extended History products and printed products wherever possible.